 It did not seem to be a common thing for Tongans to eat Tongan food outside of their home.
 I was excited to see that the family who runs the liquor shop also operates a tiny ‘restaurant’ from their kitchen.
 The dishes were all handwritten in Tongan on a whiteboard, offering a mix of either meat, fish and taro or some sort of yucca.

 They also had prepared one of the traditional dishes that I was keen to try – ‘Ota Ika’ (Tongan raw fish).
-It’s similar to Ceviche where you have raw fish, in lime juice, chopped tomato and onions in coconut milk.
+It’s similar to Ceviche, where you have raw fish, in lime juice, chopped tomato and onions in coconut milk.
 I ordered the Ota Ika, fish with gravy and a side of taro/yucca chips – all for 14 TOP (~5 US$).
 Let me tell you, the portions were so massive, great to share with someone or to stretch it to two meals.

 - Enough cash!
 Although there is a local bank, you never know if it’s out of service or running low on money.
-After all, it’s a remote island, the internet connection can be temperamental and speaking from experience, you rather want to have some extra money on you in case you cannot pay with your card.
+After all, it’s a remote island, the internet connection can be temperamental and speaking from experience, you would rather want to have some extra money on you in case you cannot pay with your card.

 - Snacks – as mentioned earlier, the only supermarkets or shops on the island aren’t easy to reach by foot and neither are they stocked with a great variety.
 Therefore, if you easily get peckish, you might want to do a grocery haul in Tongatapu.

 - A good book!
 An off-the-grid island certainly makes a great place to actually go on a digital detox.
-With all the quietness around you, it gives you the chance to focus on that one book that you might have been putting off to read for a while or that you never really get to find the time for to start.
+With all the quietness around you, it gives you the chance to focus on that one book that you might have been putting off reading for a while or that you never really get to find the time for to start.

 - Get an eSIM card to be connected right upon landing!
 A digital detox is good, but sometimes the ability to plan can come in handy.